1918–1920 New York City rent strikes: 1920

-The Washington Heights Tenants Association and Fair Play Rent Association (FPRA) had separately formed early that year, and each were far more conservative then their striking counterparts.
+The Washington Heights Tenants Association and Fair Play Rent Association (FPRA) had separately formed early that year, and each were far more conservative than their striking counterparts.
 Their membership was open to landlords alongside tenants and they were considerably wealthier than the tenant leagues.
 They also, in contrast to other tenant organizations, had deep ties with the Democrat and Republican party organizations, opposed rent striking, and were deeply anti-Socialist.